shipyardapp/Shipyard-Documentation/docs/blueprint-library/amazon-s3/amazon-s3-move-or-rename-files.md

 title: Amazon S3 Template - Move or Rename Files
 hide_title: true
 sidebar_label: Move or Rename Files
-description: Information about Shipyard's low-code Amazon S3 Move or Rename Files blueprint.
+description: Information about Platform's low-code Amazon S3 Move or Rename Files blueprint.
 Quickly and seamlessly move a file within an S3 bucket to another bucket or folder, or rename a file within an S3 bucket.
 keywords:
   - amazon s3
   - blueprint